 When I nearly shattered my kneecap on a glass table, she screamed that I was clumsy.

-Anytime I spoke with Sharon, she sat down with her arms folded across her flapjack breasts with her bulbous belly gracelessly hanging over her crotch.
+Anytime I spoke with my cousin, she sat down with her arms folded across her flapjack breasts with her bulbous belly gracelessly hanging over her crotch.

 That evening after dinner Sherri and I whispered in her bedroom.
 The thin walls of the beach bungalow were not conducive to privacy.